SaraGurungLABS01/Others/Key_Pair.md

 - Select the key pair file format:
     - If using SSH clients like OpenSSH, choose "PEM."
-    - If using PuTTY on Windows, choose "PPK."

 **Step 7: Create Key Pair**